-In June, 2015 the Central New Hampshire Regional Planning Commission was awarded $400,000 to assess, and conduct reuse planning for brownfield sites in the region! $200,000 is available for sites with suspected petroleum contamination and $200,000 is available for sites suspected of other hazardous material contamination.
+In June, 2015 the Central New Hampshire Regional Planning Commission was awarded $400,000 to assess and conduct reuse planning for brownfield sites in the region.
+A total of $200,000 was available for sites with suspected petroleum contamination and $200,000 was available for sites suspected of other hazardous material contamination.
+The program has been highly successful to date and much of the funds have been spent.
+By June of 2017 CNHRPC was awarded another three-year $300,000 ($200,000 for hazardous materials and $100,000 for petroleum sites) from EPA to continue the work.
+We hope to continue to not only finish work on existing sites but add new sites to the program too!

 Feedback and involvement from the local community will make this process succeed.
 A Brownfields Advisory Committee (BAC), made up of local residents and stakeholders will select consultants as well as projects.
 Project selection will be based on pre-identified selection criteria developed by the BAC.
 Site identification will come from many sources: citizens, town officials, and local organizations.
 Public meetings will be held during the reuse and cleanup planning phases.
 Our goal is to maximize citizen participation and feedback to ensure that this project not only succeeds, but succeeds in representing the will of Central New Hampshire’s residents.